City calls for apartment rents to roll back

 "We are pleased the judge ruled quickly on this case, which is of keen interest to the community," said City Manager Dan Rich in an email.
 "We will continue our efforts to implement the will of the voters as expeditiously as possible."

 As of April 5, landlords for all qualifying apartments must roll back their rents to what they were charging about 18 months prior, he said.
-Landlords would be required to prorate the month of April, either by giving tenants a refund on rent already collected for the month, or giving equal credit on future rent, Chen said.
+Chen initially said that landlords would be required to prorate the month of April, either by giving tenants a refund on rent already collected for the month, or giving equal credit on future rent, but city officials later said that any payment made on or before April 5 would not be subject to any reimbursement or credit.

 For now, Mountain View officials are mostly focusing their efforts on education, leaving it up to tenants and landlords to adjust rents on their own.
 The City Housing Department is working to publicize materials that will be sent out citywide in the coming days that will explain the new rules for tenants and landlords.
 An informational website has been set up and will be updated soon with more information.

-Note: Update: After this article was published, city officials said they were modifying their plans for a rent rollback.
-Any rent payment made on or after April 6 would be subject to the rent rollback.
-Tenants who made payments at an earlier date would not be entitled to reimbursements or credits.